-We are now in the second year in the three-year ‘Digital Culture’ research programme, which is tracking technological innovation in the arts and culture.
+We are now in the second year in the three-year ‘Digital Culture’ research programme, which is tracking technological innovation in the arts and culture sectors in England.

 The first year (2013) report found organisations are actively using in digital to market and distribute arts and cultural experiences, and in many cases, to create and programme work.
 But despite the range of activity occurring – important opportunities clearly remain.
 For example, the survey found that just 11% of arts and cultural organisations were experiencing major impacts on their overall profitability.

 Twelve months on, the picture may well be very different.
 The potential for big data and open data has been explored in blogs and forums across the country, and exciting concepts like wearable technology and the internet of things are gathering pace.
 There are exciting and worthwhile conversations underway about risk-taking, collaboration and R&D in the arts.
 The funding landscape has also changed, with the recent re-launch of The Space, and the recent NPO announcement.
 And today, the Digital R&D Fund announces another 12 new R&D projects, bringing the total to 48 collaborations between the arts, technology and research sectors.

 What does this all mean?
 Are we seeing impacts in terms of how we work, the art we make, and the experiences we create for audiences?
 Or is technology draining valuable resources from other priorities?
 Seeing how the use of digital in the sector is evolving is vitally important for all of us.
 It helps arts professionals working in organisations make informed decisions about technology.
 It also ensures funders develop great support mechanisms, and bring energy to worthwhile initiatives.